vincode-io/Zavala/docs/_pages/help/Get_Info_Dialog.md

 There are several ways to access the Get Info dialog.
 You can use the File menu on macOS and you can use the More Options menu on iOS.
 You can also access it in the context menu on the Documents panel.

-* Settings
+## Settings

+These settings define the Editor behavior on a per Outline basis.

-	* Numbering Style
+### Numbering Style

 Automatically numbers each Row in an Outline.
 Available options are None, Simple, Decimal, and Legal.

-	* Check Spelling While Typing
+### Check Spelling While Typing

 Same as the standard system setting.

-	* Correct Spelling Automatically
+### Correct Spelling Automatically

 Same as the standard system setting.

-	* Change Links Automatically
+### Change Links Automatically

 Disable this if you don’t want new Outlines to automatically link addresses, phone numbers, and URLs.

-	* Change Link Titles Automatically
+### Change Link Titles Automatically

 Zavala can automatically change a link into something readable buy fetching the webpage and using its title.
 See [Linking](Linking.md) for more details.

 ## Owner Information